 Hunt & Hike Southern Maryland

 The fall hunting season in Maryland is a great time to take the whole family on a road trip while you work towards your next harvest.
-Maryland offers parks and wildlife management areas, with both hunting and hiking opportunities, across some of the country’s most diverse outdoor landscapes.
+Maryland's parks and wildlife management areas offer hunting and hiking opportunities, across some of the country’s most diverse outdoor landscapes.

-With Maryland’s long history as one of the 13 original American colonies, the scenic byways that run through the state are perfect for a road trip where the family can enjoy memorable sites, take a drive through key historic areas and take in a glimpse of Maryland’s unique character.
+With Maryland’s long history as one of the 13 original American colonies, the scenic byways that run through the state are perfect for a road trip where the family can enjoy memorable sites, drive through key historic areas, and experience Maryland’s unique character.

 Parker’s Creek and the Star-Spangled Banner

 If you’re looking for a daylong, outdoor experience, Parker’s Creek offers large tracts of forest with diverse topography.
 Dry upland woods, ravines and forested wetlands span the area with a well-maintained trail system to give hikers and hunters easy access.

 A variety of species call this area home.
 Great for bird-watching and nature photography, you can easily find nesting birds, wood rush and Kentucky warbler amongst the trees.
 By the pristine tidal marshes, you might glimpse Northern river otters, muskrats, bald eagles and osprey.
 Eastern fence lizards and other reptiles also make their home in the dry, sandy uplands.